raul23/clustering-text/README.rst

 - ``input_directory`` is the path to the main directory containing the documents to cluster.
 - By **dataset re-creation** I mean what happens when you delete the pickle dataset file and generate the dataset again.
-If you are using cache, then the dataset generation should be quick since the text converions were already computed and cached.
+If you are using cache, then the dataset generation should be quick since the text conversions were already computed and cached.
 Especially if you used OCR for some of the ebooks since this procedure is very resource intensive and can take awhile if many pages are OCRed.
 - The choices for ``-o, --ocr-enabled`` are ``{always, true, false}``